 We are a women’s health charity (NGO) involved with the welfare and clinical management of pregnant and non-pregnant women.
 We perform ethical research on pregnant women especially in the areas of maternal medicine eg hypertension/diabetes in pregnancy, sickle cell disease in pregnancy, etc. We also follow up their care and support them during their hospital admissions as necessary.

 For non-pregnant women, we focus on reproductive health matters such as prevention of cervical and endometrial cancers by counselling and screening.

 We are particularly interested in the reduction of maternal mortality in Nigeria.
-Our Executive Director is a female Obstetrician and Gynaecologist- Dr Bosede B. Afolabi and most of our Directors and Volunteers are in the health care sector.
+Our Executive Director is a female Obstetrician and Gynaecologist- Prof. Bosede B. Afolabi and most of our Directors and Volunteers are in the health care sector.

 Research & Measurement